Black snake in the blue tank

 red, black dot snake

 Although not entirely black, the Okeetee corn snake is a hybrid of many species of corn snakes primarily found in North Carolina.
 Their distinctive hues are a blend of crimson and black.
-Typically, the sides are black, and the back is crimson with beautiful designs.
-For all snake owners, a joy.
+Typically, the sides are black, and the back is crimson with beautiful patterns.
+For all snake owners, it is a real joy.

 Lavender corn snakes